Distributed Team Challenges

 Self-provisioning of environment test data etc

-Let say India's team working time can be shifted to 5 am to 2 pm.
-India team and US team can have a call where the US team can handover the details to the India team at morning 5 Am.
+Let's say India's team working time can be shifted to 5 am to 2 pm.
+India team and the US team can have a call where the US team can hand over the details to the India team at morning 5 Am.

 But distributed teams are good if we say work and utilization ways...
 Work gets done faster as we have people round the clock.
 Deployments become faster as no dependency on waiting for the onsite team etc.

 Communication is a Challenge.
-When we are co-located we talk, we meet but with the distributed team, we have less communication.
-With the distributed team we need more communication we need to find ways to have more talk-time and consciously seek out tools and ceremonies that facilitate communication.
+When we are co-located we talk, and meet but with the distributed team, we have less communication.
+With the distributed team we need more communication we need to find ways to have more talk time and consciously seek out tools and ceremonies that facilitate communication.

-Collaboration with PO, SM, and the team will be one challenge we can use online collaboration tools for the same, ensure ALM tools are duly updated, can have agile ceremonies conducted using online tools and better using video conferences in common time.
+Collaboration with PO, SM, and the team will be one challenge we can use online collaboration tools for the same, ensure ALM tools are duly updated, can have agile ceremonies conducted using online tools, and better use video conferences in common time.

-Scrum master shouldn't decide when daily scrum should be held, instead enable the team to arrive on consensus for scheduling the daily scrum and other ceremonies, so we can have maximum participants.
+The Scrum masters shouldn't decide when daily scrum should be held, instead enable the team to arrive on a consensus for scheduling the daily scrum and other ceremonies, so we can have maximum participants.

-At my office we have a US and India team, we have daily scrum scheduled in evening IST time.
-India team (can attend from office or from home) provide information on the items they have worked today, and what will be working tomorrow, whereas the US team about yesterday and today.
+At my office we have a US and India team, and we have daily scrum scheduled in the evening IST time.
+India team (can attend from the office or from home) provide information on the items they have worked on today, and what will be working on tomorrow, whereas the US team about yesterday and today.